Program Dates: June 19-29, 2017 and June 18-28, 2018

 The Graduate School of Credit and Financial Management (GSCFM) pioneered the concept of advanced-level, executive education and continues to deliver quality, application-based continuing education for the business credit and financial professional.
 The quality and effectiveness of tomorrow’s business credit and financial executive depends on today’s training and education.
 The most promising executives must strive to move beyond their current skill levels in anticipation of tomorrow’s demands.

-The GSCFM, conducted on the campus of Dartmouth College, is a two-week per year (for two years) intensive program exposing participants to a wide range of ideas, practices and resources, and leads to the mastery of new concepts and the development of a new, clear vision.
+The GSCFM, conducted on the campus of American University, is a two-week per year (for two years) intensive program exposing participants to a wide range of ideas, practices and resources, and leads to the mastery of new concepts and the development of a new, clear vision.

 The program delivers high quality, application based credit, financial and management instruction in a setting designed for executive education.
 The professional relationships that develop throughout this program are a critical component to the program’s long-standing success.